ctse55/CPSC_481_Project_2/README.md

 ## File Description
 ### chess.js
 This file contains the logic of chess.
-It contains the general rules of chess such as legal/illegal moves, draws, checkmates, and etc.
+It contains the general rules of chess such as legal/illegal moves, draws, checkmates, etc.
 ### chessboard-0.3.0.js
 This file contains the logic to create the chessboard generated when players start the game.
 ### index.html
-File that
+The Frontend of the AI Chess Game.
+This file contains the code of the Chess Game UI and what the users will be able to see on their end of the application.
+### script.js
+The Backend of the AI Chess Game.
+This file deals with the logic behind the chess game.
+It includes the Minimax with Alpha-Beta Pruning Searching Algorithm for the Computer player and includes the logic of the Assisted Chatbot for the player.
+This file contains the logic behind how the game will keep track of the moves made by each player and other features presented in the Chess Game.
+### style.css
+The Frontend of the AI Chess Game.
+Helps